 The strength of these connections was represented on March 6 by the robust turnout of more than 400 parents, alumni, and friends at The Power of Penn Celebration in Hong Kong.
 At the event, Penn Trustee George Hongchoy, WG’91, PAR’18, PAR’21, welcomed guests and spoke about the impact of sharing knowledge across cultures—a theme reiterated throughout the evening in President Amy Gutmann’s remarks, and in the conversation that she led with three Penn faculty members.

 Mr. Hongchoy acknowledged fellow Trustees and leadership volunteers in the audience.
-He also recognized Penn academic leaders in attendance—Fritz Steiner, Paley Professor and Dean of the newly renamed Penn Weitzman School of Design; Vijay Kumar, Nemirovsky Family Dean of Penn Engineering; M. Grace Calhoun, T. Gibbs Kane, Jr. W’69 Director of Athletics and Recreation; and William Burke-White, Richard Perry Professor and Director of Perry World House, Penn’s home for global engagement on campus.
+He also recognized Penn academic leaders in attendance—Fritz Steiner, Paley Professor and Dean of the newly renamed University of Pennsylvania Stuart Weitzman School of Design; Vijay Kumar, Nemirovsky Family Dean of Penn Engineering; M. Grace Calhoun, T. Gibbs Kane, Jr. W’69 Director of Athletics and Recreation; and William Burke-White, Richard Perry Professor and Director of Perry World House, Penn’s home for global engagement on campus.